awsdocs/aws-cdk-guide/v2/hello_world.md

 ------

-## List the stacks in the app<a name="hello_world_tutorial_list_stacks"></a>
+## Step 3: List the stacks in the app<a name="hello_world_tutorial_list_stacks"></a>

-To verify that everything is working correctly, list the stacks in your app\.
+Verify your app has been correctly created by listing the stacks in your app\.
+Run the following:

 ```
 cdk ls
 ```

-If you don't see `HelloCdkStack`, make sure you named your app's directory `hello-cdk`\.
-If you didn't, go back to [Create the app](#hello_world_tutorial_create_app) and try again\.
+The output should display `HelloCdkStack`\.
+If you don't see this output, verify that you are in the correct working directory of your project and try again\.
+If you still don't see your stack, repeat [Step 1: Create the app](#hello_world_tutorial_create_app) and try again\.

-## Add an Amazon S3 bucket<a name="hello_world_tutorial_add_bucket"></a>
+## Step 4: Add an Amazon S3 bucket<a name="hello_world_tutorial_add_bucket"></a>

-At this point, your app doesn't do anything because the stack it contains doesn't define any resources\.
-Let's add an Amazon S3 bucket\.
+At this point, your CDK app contains a single stack\.
+Next, you will define an Amazon Simple Storage Service \(Amazon S3\) bucket resource within your stack\.
+To do this, you will import and use the `[Bucket](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_s3.Bucket.html)` L2 construct from the AWS Construct Library\.

-The CDK's Amazon S3 support is part of its main library, `aws-cdk-lib`, so we don't need to install another library\.
-We can define an Amazon S3 bucket in the stack using the [Bucket](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_s3.Bucket.html) construct\.
+Modify your CDK app by importing the `Bucket` construct and defining your Amazon S3 bucket resource\.
+The following is an example:

 ------
 #### [ TypeScript ]